EOSLaoMao/eos-cluster-generator/README.md

 Put key pairs of BPs and voters into file `bp_keys` and `voter_keys` using the same format as above.

+TO SIMULATE VOTING WITH 21 BPs, YOU HAVE TO PROVIDE MORE THAN 21 KEY PAIRS IN `bp_keys`

-Since we hardcode to issue 50M EOS to each voter, at least 3 voter key pairs should be provided in `voter_keys`.
+Since we hardcode to issue 50M tokens to each voter, at least 3 voter key pairs should be provided in `voter_keys` to achieve 15% trigger.

 ### 2. Prepare /data directroy

-We use `/data` dir as docker mounting dir, so make sure it's created and change owner to your current user.
+We use `/data` dir as docker volume dir, so make sure it's created and change owner to your current user.

 ```
 sudo mkdir /data